ropensci-archive/cranchecksdocs/content/responses.md

 ## 404 (Not found)

-When you request a route that does not exist, fix it and try again
+When you request a route that does not exist, fix it and try again.
+E.g. in the example here we misspell "maintainers" to "maintainer". :see_no_evil:

 ```shell
 curl https://cranchecks.info/maintainer | jq .